Which brands go and which brands grow during an M&A?

 There are a myriad of factors to consider when making these decisions.
 It’s important to evaluate individual brands, as well as their relationships to one another.
 This involves delving beyond business concerns to explore legal and logistical considerations, as well as the brands’ influence in diverse markets or regions.
-We’ve laid out the key considerations for brands undergoing a merger or acquisition, and mapped a model that is designed to systematize this sensitive and complex process.
+We’ve laid out the key considerations for brands undergoing a merger or acquisition and mapped a model that is designed to systematize this sensitive and complex process.

-Getting the facts to inform your brand decision
+Getting the facts to inform your brand decision:

-Market position: Calculate the current standing of the brands in question.
+Calculate the current standing of the brands in question.
 An up-to-date view of market share by brand, across categories, will give you an idea of which can provide the platform for business growth.

-Market potential: Knowing where a brand stands is key for planning the business’s future.
+Knowing where a brand stands is key for planning the business’s future.
 Use primary research and simulation-based projections to determine the amount of share each brand under consideration would achieve in a market, with or without the others.

-Cost to rebrand: Recasting a brand during a merger or acquisition can result in significant costs, which will vary widely case-by-case.
+Recasting a brand during a merger or acquisition can result in significant costs, which will vary widely case-by-case.
 Knowing what the expenses will be, relative to the potential returns, will provide a business foundation for your decisions.

-Audience targets: Identifying key audience segments is crucial to your brand decision.
+Identifying key audience segments is crucial to your brand decision.
 How important is it to keep communicating with those you already know, and are there new groups you need to engage?
 Establishing targets helps you determine how well each brand appeals to those you really want to reach.

 When you’re bringing together different product or services categories, it’s important to consider the brand’s boundaries.
 Does the identity and built-up equity of the current brand allow it to flex—or would applying it to different categories be too far a stretch?
 For example, Volkswagen wouldn’t want to simply stamp its brand on a Bentley or a Porsche—the equities are too strong.
-And certain product brands simply don’t stretch into new categories because the identity has become synonymous with what they offer.
+Certain product brands simply don’t stretch into new categories because the identity has become synonymous with what they offer.
 Knowing the answer to these questions—and the reasons behind them—lets you know where and how far the brand can grow.

 A model for deciding where a brand stands:

-Knowledge is power—making gut decisions during a merger or acquisition can lead to pitfalls down the road, ones that end up unraveling your growth strategy.
+Knowledge is power.
+Making gut decisions during a merger or acquisition can lead to pitfalls down the road—ones that end up unraveling your growth strategy.
 Employing smart analytics, research and data, and a customized tool for evaluating the role of the brands in question will focus your strategy and create the strongest foundation for growing the newly compounded business.